wp-cli/handbook/commands/site/list.md

 # wp site list

-List all sites in a multisite install.
+Lists all sites in a multisite installation.

 ### OPTIONS